Uniswap/docs/docs/contracts/v2/reference/API/02-entities.md

 ### User

 A user entity is created for any address that provides liquidity to a pool on Uniswap.
 This entity can be used to track open positions for users.
-LiquidyPosition entities can be referenced to get specific data about each position.
+LiquidityPosition entities can be referenced to get specific data about each position.

 | Field Name         | Value Type          | Description                                    |